asterics/asterics-docs/docs/help/README.md

-# Customize AsTeRICS
+# Help

-In this section you will wind information of how to adapt and existing solution/model or create a new one.
-## Subtitle
+Here you will find user manuals and tutorials.